 2.1.
-Introduction to the L-1X and L-1X16
+Introduction to the L-1Xe

-The L-1X and L-1X16 low temperature Dishmachines are unique in their field; they have all the features of a standard commercial size machine packed into an under-counter, standalone dishmachine.
+The L-1Xe low temperature Dishwasher/Glasswasher is unique in its field; it has all the features of a standard commercial size machine packed into an under-counter, standalone dishwasher/glasswasher.

-Operation of the L-1X and L-1X16 are extremely easy.
+Operation of the L-1Xe is extremely easy.
 After initially filling the machine (see section 3.1.3 Filling the Machine), toggling the Fill/Start switch to the "START" position begins the Operational Cycle, which runs automatically.